janiveer/PACBook/README.md

 * STANLEY Security for help and support when developing and releasing these tools.

 * Edwin Beasant, Peter Crowther, Mina Nielsen for suggestions on licensing.

-* Shaun McCance, ITSTools, for DocBook global ITS rules.

-* IBM locale specification for XFDL for number localisation.